theblindhobo/price-bot/README.md

 ```
 dotnet run -d "<your discord bot token here>" -n "<your eth-token name here>" -t "<your eth-token address here" -a "<your buyAmount here>"

--d - Go to https://discord.com/developers/applications --> Select your bot --> Copy your token 58-char-token
+-d - Go to https://discord.com/developers/applications --> Select your bot --> Copy your 58-char-token

 -n - Set the name of the bot